Fragmentation of Public Sphere

 Consequences

-Reduced Gatekeeping: Traditional media gatekeepers lose influence, allowing both more diverse voices and more false information to reach audiences.
+Reduced Gatekeeping: Traditional media gatekeepers lose influence, allowing both more diverse voices and more unverified information to reach audiences.

 Platform-Specific Dynamics